 Whole vegetables, such as baking potatoes and corn on the cob, cook beautifully with indirect heat.

-- Gas grill is sectioned off using a heat zone separator.
+Cooking with indirect heat on a gas grill, make sure that one area of your gas grill is sectioned off using a heat zone separator.
 Check out this video at 1:26!
 If you don’t have the actual partitions, you can also create zones.
 We’ll show you how later in the article.

 As you can see, and if you checked out the videos, grill zones allow the heat to circulate and cook pieces of meat or vegetables directly and indirectly over the heat.

 Trust us; it will make more sense once you start making your grill zones.

 Is zone grilling an unnecessary step if I know how to cook each type of food individually on the grill?